 2. Keep track of your accomplishments

 Whether it’s on your notes on your phone, or on your computer, or even placed in front of you in your workspace, make a note of all your accomplishments to date.
-These can be small, which might have meant a lot to you, in which you had a large obstacle to overcome, or life changing.
+These can be small, which might have meant a lot to you, in which you had a large obstacle to overcome or life-changing.

-Whenever you are having a bad day and are facing a world of self-doubt, you can return to these accomplishments to tell yourself that you have overcome obstacles in the past and been successful, and can continue to be successful in the future.
-You can think about what made you unique to reach those goals, and can even make a note of the positive feedback your achieved alongside your accomplishments to really reinforce your thoughts.
+Whenever you are having a bad day and are facing a world of self-doubt, you can return to these accomplishments to tell yourself that you have overcome obstacles in the past and been successful and can continue to be successful in the future.
+You can think about what made you unique to reach those goals, and can even make a note of the positive feedback you achieved alongside your accomplishments to really reinforce your thoughts.

 3. Learn more about your profession

 The more you know about how your industry and profession works, the less likely you are to experience imposter syndrome.
 Much of this comes with age and experience, but getting to grips with your professional development will ward it off quicker.
 You can take very simple steps, for example, asking to meet other people within your company for coffee to find out a bit more about their role and how it fits with the organisation.
-Or if there’s a specific tool that you are having trouble with, taking the time out to fully understand it ready for the working day.
+Or if there’s a specific tool that you are having trouble with, take the time out to fully understand it ready for the working day.

 4. Speak to others

-With 70% of people having experienced imposter syndrome at some point in their life, reaching out to others is a surefire way to halve a problem.
+With 70% of people experiencing imposter syndrome at some point in their life, reaching out to others is a surefire way to halve a problem.
 They can help you identify when you are at your least confident, and how it’s best for you to deal with the situation, and they might have their own experiences to share which you may find insightful.

 You can also ask others for feedback to validate your worth in the office.
 You can ask about what you’ve done well and what you can improve on - this gives you the ability to concentrate on developing your weaknesses.
-It will give you something to focus on, and seeing the improvement you are making will, in the long run, will help you banish that feeling of imposter syndrome.
+It will give you something to focus on, and seeing the improvement you are making, in the long run, will help you banish that feeling of imposter syndrome.

 Still feel like an imposter?
 Through our app, iShine, find unique, expert content from our partner career, life and wellbeing coaches to feel confident in the workplace and be the best that you can be.
 Download iShine for free today.